 - Conjugated Linoleic Acid with natural anti-inflammatory properties

-- Palmitoleic acid (omega 7) which is one of our skin’s basic building blocks
+- Palmitoleic acid (omega 7) is one of our skin’s basic building blocks

-- Palmitic acid, which helps improve the protective barrier function of the skin
+- Palmitic acid helps improve the protective barrier function of the skin

-- Stearic acid, which helps to repair damaged skin, and improves skin’s flexibility and suppleness
+- Stearic acid helps to repair damaged skin and improves skin’s flexibility and suppleness

 As you can see, there are a lot of nutrients in grass-fed tallow!
 These are beneficial for building and maintaining a strong body, for hormones, brain health, healthy skin, hair, and nails, and so much more.

 When we consume healthy fats, like tallow and butter, they actually help our bodies to assimilate and better use nutrients from other food.
-And I don’t know about you, but I think that foods are much more tasty when healthy fats are included!
+And I don’t know about you, but I think that foods are much tastier when healthy fats are included!

 What are some beef tallow uses?